 Туре Description RBA Risk-Based authentication (done via Cardinal).
 The authentication decision is done based on the Cardinal rule's engine, which generate a risk score, based on factors such as country, IP address, merchant category, transaction type and amount.
 Note : Cardinal automatically enrols your cards in this service.
 You do not need to do this via GPS web services.
 OTPSMS OTP SMS authentication.
 Cardinal generates a single-use One-Time Password (OTP).
 GPS sends the OTP in a SMS text message to the cardholder's mobile phone number and the cardholder enters the OTP in the 3D Secure screen to authenticate.
-OTPEMAIL OTP Email authentication 12 .
-Cardinal generates a single-use One- Time Password (OTP).
-GPS send the OTP in an email to the cardholder's email address.
-The cardholder enters the OTP in the 3D Secure screen to authenticate.
-Note : Check with your 3DS project manager for the requirements to configure the OTP Email.
 BIOMETRIC Biometric authentication.
 Cardinal sends a Biometric authentication request to GPS and we forward this to your systems.
 You need to verify the cardholder using your customer smart phone application, via Biometric data, such as a fingerprint scan, obtained from the cardholder's mobile device.
 Your customer application manages the Biometric verification and returns a response to GPS.
 OUTOFBANDOTHER In-App authentication (Coming soon).
 Cardinal sends the Out Of Band OOB authentication request to GPS and we forward this to your systems.
 You need to verify the cardholder using your customer smart phone application, for example by asking the user to enter a username and password.
-Your customer application manages the verification and returns a response to GPS.
+Your customer application manages the verification and returns a response to GPS. КВА The cardholder is asked to verify their identity by providing the answer to a question such as 'What is your mother's maiden name?' or 'What is the name of your favourite pet?
+KBA may be combined with OTP SMS or OTP Email.